 Laurence Vincent Lapointe

-The world's most dominant women's canoe athlete was recently cleared to compete after officials ruled she didn't knowingly take a banned drug she tested positive for last summer.
+The world's most dominant women's canoe athlete was cleared to compete after officials ruled she didn't knowingly take a banned drug she tested positive for last summer.
 That's huge for Canada because Vincent Lapointe has a great chance of winning two gold medals.
 She won the 200m singles race at six of the last seven world championships she competed in, and she's also taken four world titles in the 500m doubles race with various partners.

 If you haven't heard of Vincent Lapointe before, it's probably because women's canoe has never appeared in the Olympics.
 But that's about to change in Tokyo, where the solo 200 and doubles 500 are the two races on the program.

 They're the reigning world champs in the glamour event of beach volleyball, and they're currently ranked No. 1 in the world.
 Pavan made it to the quarter-finals at the 2016 Olympic with former partner Heather Bansley, but she and Humana-Paredes obviously have a much higher ceiling.
 Gracenote's model has Pavan and Humana-Paredes winning the women's event in Tokyo.